devshittu/receeve-frontend-challenge/README.md

 6. Working and manipulating array of objects.
 6. I implemented a sample unit tests of which 2 passes with 1 fail.
 7. I have updated the README.md file
+8. I have also hosted a live version on the [Github Pages](https://devshittu.github.io/receeve-frontend-challenge)

 ### What I still wish to add
 1. Vue animation and transition.